BDNYC/BDNYCdb/tutorial/tutorial.md

 (you may already be on it for purposes of this tutorial):
 `source activate db-tutorial`

+Make sure you have installed the packages from requirements.txt:
+`pip install -r requirements.txt`

 And then run the `runapp.py` file with python:
 `python runapp.py`